Skip to content

 • 164.152.52.63

-Depending on how your integration operates, you may need to add these to a whitelist.
+Depending on how your integration operates, it may be necessary to add them to an allowlist.

-If our service encounters issues delivering your notifications, we will attempt to resend them 13 more times, as described below:
+If our service encounters problems delivering your notifications, we will attempt to resend them up to 13 more times, as described below:

 • 1st attempt after 5 minutes.